Career & Technology Classes

 Food ScienceGrade: 12Fee: None at this time, subject to change annually.Prerequisite: Biology, Chemistry, Physics (counts as 4th Science Credit)In Food Science students conduct laboratory and field investigations, using scientific methods during investigations, and make informed decisions using critical thinking and scientific problem solving with foods as the experimental focus.
 Food Science is the study of the nature of foods, the causes of deterioration, the principles underlying food processing, and the improvement of foods for the consuming public.
 The student, for at least 40% of instructional time, conducts laboratory and field investigations using safe, environmentally appropriate, and ethical practices.
 Link to FCCLA

-Floral Design, IntroGrade: 10-12Fee: $100 (TX State Floral Certification) *Note: Fee is subject to change*Want to earn extra income making homecoming mums and floral arrangements?
+Floral Design, IntroGrade: 10-12Fee: $$$ (TX State Floral Certification) *Note: Fee is subject to change, contact your teacher directly for specific fee & details*Want to earn extra income making homecoming mums and floral arrangements?
 Floral Design is a lab based technical course designed to develop knowledge and skills associated with identifying and demonstrating the principles and techniques related to floral design as well as developing an understanding of the management of floral enterprises.
 Students are required to purchase supplies for personal projects.
 This course counts as a Fine Arts credit for graduation.
 Link to FFA

-Floral Design, AdvancedGrade: 10-12Fee: $100 (TX State Floral Certification) *Note: Fee is subject to change*Prerequisite: Intro to Floral DesignContinued exploration in Floral Design.
+Floral Design, AdvancedGrade: 10-12Fee: $$$ (TX State Floral Certification) *Note: Fee is subject to change, contact your teacher directly for specific fee & details*Prerequisite: Intro to Floral DesignContinued exploration in Floral Design.
 Link to FFA

 Human Growth & DevelopmentGrade: 10-12Fee: None at this time, subject to change annually.Human Growth and Development provides an overview of human development across the lifespan with emphasis on the developmental areas- physical, emotional and social development.
 Evaluation of society, culture, legislation, theory, guidance techniques, and responsibilities are a part of the various age groups.
 Link to FCCLA